COALAIP/specs/ascribe-features/Readme.md

 - Email sent to users for various actions
 - Browser title automatically set to page the user is viewing currently
 - Responsive web design: Website usable with mobile, tablet and desktop
+- Error reporting to Sentry and Papertrail
+- KPIs based on back end logs
+- Elaborate permissions system to show and hide features based on:
+    - user's role
+    - Piece or editon
+    - Whitelabel page

+## Whitelabelability

+- Favicon
+- Styling for the whole front end
+- Landing page
+- Registration form
+- Further detail fields
+- Extra pages (e.g. "Send new contract" in Ikono)
+- Filters for collection page
+- Emails sent from the back end
+    - Styling
+    - Content
+    - Additional emails
+- Hiding and showing of features/elements through permission system (ACLs)
+- Footer (Styling + Content)

 ## User